LassoSoft/LassoGuide/lasso_guide_source/databases/database-interaction.rst

 values for an ``-update`` action.

-Full documentation of which inline parameters are required for each action are detailed in the section specific to that action in this chapter, the :ref:`searching-displaying` chapter, or the :ref:`adding-updating` chapter.
+Full documentation of which inline parameters are required for each action are detailed in the section specific to that action in this chapter or in subsequent chapters.

 Specifying a -FindAll Action Within an Inline